allianceauth/allianceauth/README.md

     auth | user | group_management ( Access to add members to groups within the alliance )
     auth | user | human_resources ( Corp only access to view applications )
-    auth | user | jabber_broadcast ( Access to broadcast a message over jabber to specific groups or all)
+    auth | user | jabber_broadcast ( Access to broadcast a message over jabber to specific groups or all) auth | user | blue_memeber ( Auto Added to people who register has a blue when adding api key)

 Note: